 Biomerica Announces Closing of $8 Million Underwritten Public Offering of Common Stock

-/EIN News/ -- IRVINE, Calif., March 07, 2023 (GLOBE NEWSWIRE) -- Biomerica, Inc. (NASDAQ: BMRA) (“Biomerica”), a global provider of advanced medical products, announced today the closing of its previously announced underwritten public offering of an aggregate of 3,333,333 shares of its common stock, par value $0.08 per share, at a price to the public of $2.40 per share for total gross proceeds of $8 million, before deducting underwriting discounts and commissions and other offering-related expenses payable by Biomerica.
+IRVINE, Calif., March 07, 2023 (GLOBE NEWSWIRE) -- Biomerica, Inc. BMRA ("Biomerica"), a global provider of advanced medical products, announced today the closing of its previously announced underwritten public offering of an aggregate of 3,333,333 shares of its common stock, par value $0.08 per share, at a price to the public of $2.40 per share for total gross proceeds of $8 million, before deducting underwriting discounts and commissions and other offering-related expenses payable by Biomerica.
 All of the shares of common stock sold in the offering were offered by Biomerica.

 Craig-Hallum Capital Group LLC acted as sole managing underwriter in connection with the offering.